RakhithJK/BishopFox-sliver-wiki/Stagers.md

 stage-listener --url http://192.168.0.52:80 --profile win-shellcode --aes-encrypt-key D(G+KbPeShVmYq3t6v9y$B&E)H@McQfT --aes-encrypt-iv 8y/B?E(G+KbPeShV
 ```

 If aes-encrypt-iv is not set it defaults to `0000000000000000`.
 After the stage generation is completed AES key and iv are displayed.
+Note that this example does not include compression:

 ```csharp
 using System;